UmakanthOS/Manual_Migration/option1.md

             ```
     -   **Virtual Machine Scaleset**
         -   Login to Scale Set VM instance and execute the following sequence of steps
-        - Download the onpremise compressed data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location.
+        - Download the on-premise compressed data from Azure Blob storage to VM such as moodle, moodledata, configuration folders with database backup file to /home/azureadmin location.
         -   Download the compressed backup file to Controller VM at /home/azureadmin/ location.
             ```
                 sudo -s